sousaGab/refactoring-smells/README.md

 - **smells_detected/**
   Contains the output files listing the smells detected in each project.
 This includes both the full set of detected smells and the subset selected for further study.

+  ## Related Article

+This dataset and repository support the research presented in the article:

+📄 **"Improving JavaScript Test Quality with Large Language Models: Lessons from Test Smell Refactoring"**
+The article is available in the root directory of this repository: [article.pdf](./article.pdf)

+The article discusses the methodology, challenges, and results of using LLMs like GitHub Copilot and AWS CodeWhisperer to automate the refactoring of test smells in JavaScript projects.
+It provides a detailed account of the dataset construction, refactoring strategies, and evaluation metrics, offering valuable insights for researchers and practitioners working at the intersection of software quality and AI-powered development tools.

+Please refer to the article for a comprehensive explanation of the motivation, design decisions, and findings of this research.